 h) Only in template parameters can be declared lazy or fuzzy.

 i) When template parameters are referenced (e.g. in assignments, expressions, template bodies, etc.), the rules for template variables shall apply.

+j) If a lazy or fuzzy template parameter is used in deterministic contexts (i.e. during the evaluation of a snapshot or initialization of global non-fuzzy templates), it shall be declared @deterministic and the value assigned to the variable shall fulfill the restrictions imposed on content of functions used in special places given in 16.1.4.

 11 Declaring variables